 Easy Entertaining with Colleen Jeffers.

 For our Easy Entertaining series, we’ve partnered with some of our favorite, food-forward influencers to learn how they throw a party and keep their cool.
 For this round, we emailed back and forth with cocktail writer and photographer Colleen Jeffers (@colljeffers).
-Best known for her gorgeous and delicious charcuterie boards, we asked Colleen what goes into making one, and about her personal entertaining philosophy.
+Best known for her modern takes on classic cocktails (yes, there’s a recipe below), we asked Colleen what goes into stocking your bar for the season, and about her personal entertaining philosophy.

 Can you tell us a bit about yourself?
 Your “origin story,” as it were?